poojapandeyy/BloggingApp/README.md

 Calculate the total of all added expenses.

 ## Technologies Used
-React
+1. React
-Next.js
+2. Next.js
-Formik
+3. Formik
-Yup
+4. Yup
-Tailwind CSS
+5. Tailwind CSS
-NextUI
+6. NextUI

-### Getting Started
 ## Prerequisites
-Node.js .
+Node.js
 npm (or yarn)

-## Installation

 ## Usage
 To add an expense, fill in the "Expense Title", "Expense Amount", and "Expense Date" fields and click the "Add Expense" button.